Floobits/flootty/README.md

 ## Development status: Working, but still a little buggy.

 Flootty is a collaborative terminal.
-In practice, it's similar to setting up a shared screen or tmux session.
+In practice, it's similar to a shared screen or tmux session.

 ## Installation

-TODO
+    python setup.py install

 ## Configuration